8,95 €

 Autorenporträt

-William Demby was born in Pittsburgh, Pennsylvania on December 25, 1922 and attended college in Clarksburg, West Virginia, before enlisting in World War II and serving in Italy.
+William Demby was born in Pittsburgh, Pennsylvania, on December 25, 1922, and attended college in Clarksburg, West Virginia, before enlisting in World War II and serving in Italy.
 He graduated from Fisk University in 1947 then moved abroad to Rome, where he spent the next two decades working as a novelist, journalist, and script translator and screenwriter for the Italian cinema.
 In the late 1960s, Demby joined the faculty at The College of Staten Island, dividing his time between the United States and Italy.
-His works include Beetlecreek (1950), The Catacombs (1965), Love Story Black (1978), and King Comus (2017).
+His works include Beetlecreek, The Catacombs, Love Story Black, and King Comus.
 In 2006, he was the recipient of the Anisfield-Wolf Book Award for Lifetime Achievement.
 He died in Sag Harbor, New York, in 2013.
+Melanie Masterton is a lecturer at the California Institute of Technology.
+Her scholarly work appears in journals including Modern Language Notes, Modernism/modernity, Pacific Coast Philology, California Italian Studies, and Italian Quarterly.
+William Demby is a key protagonist in her current manuscript devoted to a cohort of African American writers, artists, and performers in postwar Rome and their Italian creative circles.
+With Ugo Rubeo and James C. Hall, she guest-edited New Perspectives on William Demby, a special issue of African American Review.